-A registered clinical social worker, registered art therapist, philosopher of consciousness studies, and author, Duanita G. Eleniak is Program Director for the Adler School’s new Master of Counselling Psychology: Art Therapy program in Vancouver, British Columbia.
+A registered clinical social worker, registered art therapist, philosopher of consciousness studies, and author, Duanita G. Eleniak is Program Director for the Adler University’s new Master of Counselling Psychology: Art Therapy program in Vancouver, British Columbia.

 Q: Tell us a bit about your background.